zbhavyai/simple-contacts-api/README.md

 6. To test the GraphQL endpoints, load the file [SimpleContactsGraphQL.postman_collection.json](documents/SimpleContactsGraphQL.postman_collection.json) in Postman and execute the API calls.

 7. To run the GraphQL Client, execute the [`run_graphql_client.sh`](run_graphql_client.sh) script.
 It will launch the quarkus in dev mode at port 5006, and GraphQL API query results will be available at [`http://localhost:8081/dynamic`](http://localhost:8081/dynamic).

+8. To test the subscription of GraphQL client, visit the URL [`http://localhost:8081/dynamic/subscription`](http://localhost:8081/dynamic/subscription), and try adding new contacts using Postman.